Back to blog

 When your 1:1 notes live alongside your weekly reflections, you build a timeline of your professional development.
 This matters when it's time for promotion conversations or role changes.

-How Nela supports this
+How Nela Helps

 Further reading